MarcoLFrancisco/Hybrid-Free-Busy-Configuration-Checker/docs/index.md

 ##Command Examples

+- This cmdlet will run Free Busy Checker script and check Availability for Exchange On Premises and Exchange Online for the currently used method, OAuth or DAuth.
+If OAuth is enabled OAUth is checked.
+If OAUth is not enabled, DAuth Configurations are collected.

+            PS C:\> .\FreeBusyChecker.ps1

 - This cmdlet will run Free Busy Checker script and check Availability OAuth and DAuth Configurations both for Exchange On Premises and Exchange Online.

-            PS C:\> .\FreeBusyChecker.ps1
+            PS C:\> .\FreeBusyChecker.ps1 -Auth All

 - This cmdlet will run the Free Busy Checker Script against for OAuth Availability Configurations only.